maxluchterhand1/fire-bloc/README.md

 In your main function, you need to set up the storage that is used by `FireBloc` and `FireCubit`.
 The intended way of doing this is

-1. Create a local storage and a remote storage.
+1. Instantiate the local storage and the remote storage.
-2. Create a repository that is going to mediate between the two.
+2. Instantiate the repository that is going to mediate between the two.
-3. Assign that repository to `EvaporatedRepository.instance` and initialize it.
+3. Assign the repository to `EvaporatedRepository.instance` and initialize it.

-However, since `EvaporatedRepository.instance` is of type `EvaporatedStorage`, you could theoretically choose to only use remote or local storage by just assigning a local storage implementation.
+Since `EvaporatedRepository.instance` is just of type `EvaporatedStorage`, you could choose to only use remote or local storage by just assigning a local storage implementation.
 Or you could go into a totally different direction.
 If you are uncertain about any of this though, just ignore the last two sentences and follow along the recommended way of using this package:

 ```dart
 Future<void> main() async {